The List Widget is available in software versions from AIMMS 4.74 onwards.

 aimms-circle2) and give it the right color.

-Often one type of visualization is used per type of information.
+Often one type of visualization is used per information category.
 For example, icons represent a type of asset and colors represent stock levels.
 Using two types (both a color and an icon to visualize a type of asset) can be useful if:

 Users need to scan a map very quickly.